bpesquet/bpesquet.github.io/content/teaching/maintained.md

 draft: false
 ---

-The following resources are being used in some of my current courses.
-As such, they are (more or less) actively maintained and should be up-to-date.
+The following resources are being used in some of my courses.
+As such, they are maintained on a (somewhat) regular basis and should be reasonably up-to-date.

 ### Artificial intelligence